HathorNetwork/rfcs/projects/hathor-wallet-headless/0002-hsm-integration.md

 [future-possibilities]: #future-possibilities

 ## Full integration on all headless endpoints
-As explained in the [headless implementation section](#headless-implementation), only the atomic swap `get-my-signatures` endpoint was adapted to interact with the HSM.
+As explained in the [headless implementation section](#headless-implementation), only the dedicated `get-my-signatures` endpoint was created to interact with the HSM.

 Adapting all endpoints to use the HSM would require more profound refactorings, more specifically the [utils/transaction#prepareTransaction()](https://github.com/HathorNetwork/hathor-wallet-lib/blob/d3dbe159ac121eb67986ed8561cdacead8fc9fe8/src/utils/transaction.ts#L485-L502) method.